opendri/opendri.github.com/guide/chapter6.md

 ### Preparing pilots be sustainable entity
 The communities that come together to collect exposure data are not meant to be a one-off.
 They must curate that data over time to create a viable risk management ecosystem.
 While the costs are low, these organizations need to sustain a small set of paid leaders around a network of volunteer surveyors.
 The OpenDRI team needs to consider strategies to fund and sustain these efforts.
 To date, all pilots are still working off pilot funding and none have developed revenue models in either the not-for-profit or for-profit spaces.
 Some groups might well be able to develop social ventures/social entrepreneurship models.

+An important element of current work is partnerships with local universities.
+By integrating risk assessment into the curricula of geospatial and structural engineering courses, the OpenDRI team has been able to expose the next generation of government officials, engineers, and analysts to thinking about risk in terms of probable futures.
+Students have become an important source of volunteers, especially as they seek to gain experience in a new set of skills.

 ### Data Quality Reports with Universities
 As efforts scale, the dataset becomes an attractive subject for research by local academics.
 At the same time, the ecosystem often desires a third-party assessment of the quality of the growing data, along with recommendations about how to remedy any errors.
 OpenDRI team has had success contracting with local academic institutions to perform a QA study on community mapping data.
 One [such report was done by UGM in Indonesia](http://oo.or.id/2013-07-05/Dokumen%20Laporan/Final%20Report-OSM%20Evaluation%20in%20Indonesia_2012.pdf).
 It catalyzed a change to the conversation about community mapping in the client government, which subsequently expanded its use of OpenStreetMap.

+***

+## Open Data Working Group